ForgottenGlory/Living-Skyrim/FAQ.md

 **What the heck is going on with the dialogue menu?**
 It's being modified by [EZ2C Dialogue Menu](https://www.nexusmods.com/skyrimspecialedition/mods/2246/).
 Check that mod's page for details of how to configure it if it's not to your liking.

+**Immersive Spell Learning allows me to still read the spell tome to learn spells instantly!**
+Yes, this is a known issue and is somewhat intended.
+Legacy of the Dragonborn's museum counts spell tomes towards its display count, so rather than have players find/buy two copies of a spell tome (one to learn from and the other to store in the museum), I've opted to allow spell tomes to stay in your inventory.
+If you don't like having the temptation of "cheating" and don't mind having to hunt down a second copy of the book, you can always enable "Destroy Spell Tomes" in the Immersive Spell Learning MCM.